acts-project/acts/docs/contribution/run_formatting.md

 versions to install), or to use statically linked binaries from [here](https://github.com/muttleyxd/clang-tools-static-binaries)[^1].

+You can also download the required changes by clicking on *Summary* on the top left-hand portion of the CI job and scrolling down to the bottom of the page (see *Changed*).

 ## Python formatting

 Formatting of the Python source code uses the library